-Also, the Hasegawa 'Stang was the only game in town in 2004 and the sublime Tamiya and Zouki-Mura were still over the horizon.
+Also, the Hasegawa 1/32 Mustang was really the only game in town in 2004 and the sublime Tamiya and Zouki-Mura kits were still over the event horizon.

 George W. Preddy's NAA P-51D -5NA 44-13321